 If you receive federal financial aid and stop attending or withdraw from all courses at or before 60 percent of the term is completed, you will be required to repay all or a portion of the federal aid you received, including that used to pay for your college expenses.
-If you received a grade of F in all courses for any term, you will be required to repay a portion of the federal aid received, based on last date of participation, unless an instructor certifies and documents that you were participating in at least one class after the 60 percent point of the term or until the end of the term.
+If you received a grade of "F" in all courses for any term, you will be required to repay a portion of the federal aid received, based on last date of participation, unless an instructor certifies and documents that you were participating in at least one class after the 60 percent point of the term or until the end of the term.
 A term may consist of one or more blocks or modules.

-TSTC Financial Aid Office Monday through Thursday: 8 a.m. - 6 p.m.
-Friday: 8 a.m. - 5 p.m.
-Saturday: 8 a.m. - 12 p.m., closed holiday weekends Email: financial.aid@harlingen.tstc.edu

-Federal student aid contact information: Financial Aid Assistance • I-800-4FE.DAID TTY users

-Student Loans • Federal Direct Loans: I-800-848-0979

-Processing Center for FAFSA • 1-800-433-3243

-Veteran Affairs • 1-800-827-1000 | Houston: 1-918-687-2500
+Federal student aid contact information: Financial Aid Assistance • 1-800-4FE.DAID TTY users Student Loans • Federal Direct Loans: 1-800-848-0979 Processing Center for FAFSA • 1-800-433-3243 Veteran Affairs: 1-800-827-1000 • Houston: 1-918-687-2500